dkhorev/docker-container-roles-pattern-laravel/README.md

-# Demo: Docker container roles pattern for monolith Laravel apps
+# Demo: Docker container roles pattern for Laravel apps

 This sample project demonstrates the usage of container role pattern when deploying Laravel apps.